 If you do payroll manually, you can find a number of paycheck templates online.
 They will include areas for several key pieces of information, including but not limited to your name and address in the upper-left corner, the check number in the right-hand corner, dollar amount box , the routing and account numbers in the bottom left side of the check, along with the memo line above them.

 Note: If you develop your own template, you’ll need a special type of check with a MICR font—short for magnetic ink character recognition font—printed with magnetic ink to ensure that banks’ automatic scanners can properly read the account information (i.e., the routing and account numbers must be printed with the MICR font and magnetic ink).

 You don’t need an expensive printer to print paychecks, so don’t feel required to splurge on a fancy model if it’s not otherwise needed for your business.

 3. Check stock

 You also might want to consider pre-printed checks from a professional printer, which include your account information.
-All you’ll need to do is add the payee and amount, and you won’t need magnetic ink.
+When you order checks and receive those checkbooks for use, you don’t need to think about or get magnetic ink.
+All you’ll need to do is add the payee and amount.

 4. Magnetic ink or toner

-Bank check-readers are designed to read this special kind of ink, which can be installed in many standard printers.
+Bank check-readers are designed to read this special kind of ink, which can be installed in many standard laser versus inkjet printers, though you should first check if it is compatible with your printer, or if you need a MICR printer.
 If you use normal ink or toner, the bank may need to process the check manually—and may charge you or your employee a fee for having to do so.